CuongNguyen2000/AssignmentCloudComputing/README.md

 # AssignmentCloudComputing

 this is a project for Assignment Cloud Computing
-The contend is about phone management
+The contend is about TOYs management